SaaminRahman/Homeostatic/README.md

    ```
    If do not want to manage width , then just don't mention anything.
 2. When you want to modify any parent or child by providing a class name to Homeostatic , unless your CSS declaration for that class has higher specificity than the existing CSS
-   declaration.
+   declaration the modifications will not come into existance.
 For example consider the following scenario:

    **HTML**: